DarthNoxix/Noxix-Cogs-2026/WebsiteSubs/README.md

 1. **Give Subscription**: Use `[p]websitesubs give @user knight username123` to give a user subscription roles with their website username
 2. **Automatic Tracking**: The system automatically tracks when the subscription was given, by whom, and when it expires
 3. **Notification**: A message is sent to the notification channel with user details and verification buttons
-4. **Verification**: Staff can click "Subscribed" to extend by 30 days or "Unsubscribed" to remove roles
+4. **Verification**: Staff can click "Subscribed" to extend by 30 days, "Unsubscribed" to remove roles, or "Leave As Is" (for current subscribers) to let it expire naturally

 ### Automatic Expiration